pyenv-win/pyenv-win/README.md

 - **With Git**
   - change directory to `%USERPROFILE%\.pyenv` via `cd`
-  - run following command `git checkout -b 32bit-train origin/32bit-train`
+  - run `git checkout -b 32bit-train origin/32bit-train`
-  - now run `pyenv --version` you need to see 2.32.x
+  - then run `pyenv --version` and you should see *2.32.x*

 - **With pip**
   - Powershell or Git Bash: `pip install pyenv-win==2.32.x --target $HOME\.pyenv`